tetratelabs/tinymem/README.md

 TinyMem is a collection of WebAssembly compatible memory utilities for TinyGo.
 This allows you to implement tested best practices, without copy/paste!

+Check out our [example](example), which lets the WebAssembly host safely use TinyGo's memory allocator, in order to pass strings which aren't natively supported in WebAssembly.